-Ensiferum Dragonheads EP: A Review and Commentary of this Musical Work
+Ensiferum Dragonheads Extended Play Album: A Review and Commentary of This Musical Work

 The front album cover for Dragonheads